 Favors are great!
-They send your guest home with something to remember your day by.
+Because they send your guest home with something to remember your day by.
 Something that the Bride and Groom usually share together.
 For example, a common interest, or a hobby, and so on.
 There are tons of great ideas online about Favors you can do!
-After looking at Jam labels, and key chains, and M&M’s with our faces on them we just did not feel connected to anything.
+So after looking at Jam labels, and key chains, and M&M’s with our faces on them we just did not feel connected to anything.

 Venue: Nazareth Hall

 Bakery: 7 Little Cupcakes

 Florist: Samantha Crist